ehlesp/smallab-k8s-pve-guide/G038 - Backups 02 ~ Host platform backup with Clonezilla.md

 The main utility for a host platform backup is to give you the possibility of a fast recovery to a previous stable version of your system.
 The scenarios in which you would need such capability are essentially two.

-- When applying major changes or updates on your host platform; those can lead to unexpected bad effects or behaviours.
+- When applying major changes or updates on your host platform; those can lead to unexpected bad effects or behaviors.

-- After being affected by some harmful event such as ramsonware, storage drive failure, etc.
+- After being affected by some harmful event such as ransomware, storage drive failure, etc.

 The convenience of being able to do a fast restoration of your system from those situations cannot be understated.
 This not only saves you time and spares your patience, but maybe even save you money!